 Call 360-705-6705 to have a paper copy of your renewal form, with the itemized fees for your accounts, mailed to the mailing address on file.

-Courtesy reminders for renewals are mailed out 45 days before the expiration date.
+Courtesy reminders for renewals are sent one month before the expiration date.
 Regardless of whether this notice is received your renewal is due by the expiration date printed on the license.
 Penalty fees will be charged if not completed by the expiration date.